apache/kvrocks-website/community/create-a-release.md

 If you don't have the permission, you can ask someone with access to apache org to do that.

 :::

+### Publish release note

+Edit the title of the draft release note and use the new ${release_version} tag, which github will create automatically.

+Then, publish release.

 ### Update website links